INTERSTAT/Statistics-Contextualized/test-case-sep.md

 For testing purposes, it is easier to start with simple data, for example the breakdown of population by age range, sex and municipality.

 In DDI-CDI terms, census data corresponds to a "Dimensional" (actually "Cube") data structure.
+The definition of this data structure according to the SDMX model is described [here](sep-dsd.md).